Slowcooker Split Pea Soup

 6. Cover and cook on high 4 to 5 hours, or on low 8 to 10 hours.
 DO NOT STIR FOR THE FIRST 2 HOURS.

-9. Stir in the parsley, wait ≈ 15 minutes then unplug the cooker.
+11. Stir in the parsley, wait ≈ 15 minutes then unplug the cooker, or set it to the "Warm" setting until you are ready to serve.

-10. When the hocks have cooled just enough to handle, hand-pull them to separate the meat.
-Discard everything but the meat.
+1. When the hocks have cooled enough to handle, hand-pull them to separate the meat.
 Dice or shred the meat and mix it back into the pot.
-Discard everything else.
+Discard the bones, fat & skin.

-11. The soup looks a little thin at first, but have faith.
+2. The soup looks a little thin at first, but have faith.
 It thickens A LOT as it cools, and has great body.
-Unless you already got them all, poke around to find and remove any remaining bay leaves.

 Recipe Notes